 Although you may not be able to predict what all can be asked in an interview, you sure know about the common FAQs that are asked and for which you can prepare and give your absolute best.
-One of the most common questions, being ‘What do you think is your weakness’, is a great chance to talk about where you’re self-aware of the lacking and where you’re trying to learn and improve yourself.
+One of the most common questions, being ‘What are your weaknesses’, is a great chance to talk about where you’re self-aware of the lacking and where you’re trying to learn and improve yourself.
 This attitude will surely help you go a long way.
 Sure, answering it is tricky.
 Let’s understand how to do it!

 Why Are You Asked This Question?